 - Slow mental reactions

-- Hardening of the arteries
+- hardening of the arteries

 - Dry skin and hair loss

-In 1989, Dr. Hegel and Mann, in their study published in the Journal of Nutrition (USA), confirmed that iodine deficiency is the main cause of mental deficiencies in humans.
+In 1989, Dr. Hegel and Mann in their study published in the Journal of Nutrition (USA) confirmed that iodine deficiency is the main cause of mental deficiencies in humans.

-Iodized Salt and Global Iodine Control Programs
+Iodized salt and the Global Iodine Control Programme

-- Seafoods: Cod, tuna, shrimp, seaweed
+- Seafood: cod, tuna, shrimp, seaweed

 Iodine Excess – A Word of Caution

-Final Thoughts
+Final thoughts

 FAQs About Iodine

-Seafood, dairy products, eggs, and iodized salt are excellent sources.
+Seafood, dairy products, eggs and iodized salt are excellent sources.